Graduate Studies Course Descriptions

 V6-12 cr.
-Prerequisites: REHA 590 and REHA 594, or consent of instructor.
-(F, Sp) Provides the graduate student with a supervised placement in a rehabilitation/mental health counseling setting which is related to the student’s career goals.
+Prerequisites: REHA 590 and REHA 594 (F, Sp) Provides the graduate student with a supervised placement in a rehabilitation/mental health counseling setting which is related to the student’s career goals.
 The student is expected to assume the full complement of duties performed by a rehabilitation/mental health counselor in that setting.
 These include, but are not limited to: individual counseling, case management, utilization of community resources, advocacy and client assignment.
 Supervision is provided by a professional in the setting and by Departmental faculty on both counseling and case management issues.
 In addition to on-site work experience, the internship placement will be supplemented with weekly counseling clinic activities for faculty/group supervision, feedback exchange, and counseling skill enhancement.

 REHA 599 Thesis